Pete Davidson Infiltrates ‘Squid Game’ in SNL Music Video

 What started as a seemingly generic country music video parody turned into a full-on Squid Game parody during this week’s Saturday Night Live, complete with spoilers for anyone who has yet to catch up with Netflix’s most popular series ever.

-Pete Davidson and host Rami Malek were singing a ballad about their bad luck and crippling debts when things took a sharp turn.
+Pete Davidson and host Rami Malek were singing a ballad about their bad luck and crippling debts—set to the tune of Branchez & Big Wet’s “Turn Up On the Weekend”—when things took a sharp turn.
 “Yes I’m broke and it’s a damn shame,” Davidson sang.
 “Guess I gotta play the Squid Game.”

 “Weird cards, pink guards, locked us in a big room,” Malek added as the pre-taped sketch moved into a convincingly accurate recreation of the show’s set.
 Later, he crooned, “45 billion won, that’s a whole lot of money.
 At least I think it is...
 I’m confused by the currency.”